A Global Style Expert’s Tips on How to Make the Best First Impression

 2. Be relevant.
 Dress in appropriate outfits that reflect your personality, wearing brands that reflect your lifestyle that are up-to date and that fit well.
 Provide 3-5 outfits, ensuring your head shots and body shots are of similar quality.

-4. Be easy on the eye…do not overwhelm with oversized, baggy or scruffy fashion.
+4. Be easy on the eye.
+Do not overwhelm with oversized, baggy or scruffy fashion.
 Choose tidy, simple, yet effective background environments that suit your lifestyle, staying as authentic as possible.
-Great grooming is key, your hair is your crowning glory and tops off your outfit, plus don’t forget to get manicure.
+Great grooming is key, your hair is your crowning glory and tops off your outfit, plus don’t forget to get a manicure.
 Your whole look needs to be pulled together, from hair, right down to shoes.

 Profile photo No No’s: 10 mistakes to avoid: